belle2/basf2/online_book/basf2/vertex_fitting.rst

 Tag Vertex Fitting
 ------------------

-Since :math:`B` mesons are produced in pairs, for every signal candidate we reconstruct, there will be also another (the "tag") which is not explicitly reconstructed.
-We might be interested in knowning the decay position of this B without placing any requirements on its decay.
+Since :math:`B` mesons are produced in pairs, for every signal candidate we reconstruct, there will also be another (the "tag") which is not explicitly reconstructed.
+We might be interested in knowing the decay position of this meson without placing any requirements on its decay.
 This is done using the ``TagV`` module.
-TagV performs a geometric fit over the tracks in the ROE to determine the tag decay vertex.
-However, not all tracks will necessarily come from the tag itself; consider for example our signal, where the pion tracks originate from a displaced vertex.
+``TagV`` performs a geometric fit over the tracks in the ROE to determine the tag decay vertex.
+However, not all tracks will necessarily come from the tag itself; consider for example our signal, where the pion tracks originate from a long lived kaon vertex.
 TagV is designed to iteratively downweight those tracks, ultimately excluding them from the fit.

 .. admonition:: Exercise
      :class: exercise stacked

-     Locate the TagV documentation.
+     Locate the ``TagV`` documentation.

+.. admonition:: Solution
+     :class: toggle solution

+     It's in the same page as ``KFit``.

 .. admonition:: Question
      :class: exercise stacked

      By default, TagV only uses tracks with PXD hits.
 Why?

-..
-In order to reinforce the fit, an IP constraint is applied to the TagV fit.
-If the signal is fully reconstructed, the signal B flight direction might be used to relax this fit.
+.. admonition:: Solution
+     :class: toggle solution

+     Those tracks provide the best resolution close to the interaction point.
+As a bonus, this selection rejects tracks from displaced vertices.

 .. admonition:: Exercise
      :class: exercise stacked